-- A. Daniel is the most symbolic of OT books.
-Since nine of its twelve chapters include symbolic and unusual depictions about dreams of trees, animals, beasts, and images, Daniel has sometimes been referred to as the "Apocalypse of the Old Testament." - B. The man Daniel is unique among the prophets in regard to his profession.
-While God called a few prophets from their "secular" vocations (e.g., Amos), Daniel remained in his position as politician throughout his ministry.
-Additionally, he is not called a prophet in the book itself as he did not deliver a message publicly to the nation Israel (Pentecost, BKC, 1:1323). - C. The date of Daniel has been debated more than any biblical book (cf. "Date" above). - D. Daniel and Ezra are the only biblical works penned in two languages: Hebrew (cf. Dan 1:1-2:4a; 8:1-12:13) and Aramaic (2:4b-7:28). - E. Daniel is one of two OT books that were recorded outside of Israel.
-The other is Ezekiel. - F. While both Job and Daniel teach on God's sovereignty, Job emphasizes God's sovereignty over individuals whereas Daniel sees God's rule over the nations. - G. Daniel records more about the "times of the Gentiles" of any book in Scripture (see p.
+- A. Daniel is the most symbolic of the OT books.
+Since nine of its twelve chapters include symbolic and unusual depictions of trees, animals, beasts, and images, Daniel has sometimes been referred to as the "Apocalypse of the Old Testament." - B. The man Daniel is unique among the prophets regarding his profession.
+While God called a few prophets from their "secular" vocations (e.g., Amos), Daniel remained in his position as a politician throughout his ministry.
+Additionally, he is not referred to as a prophet in the book itself, as he did not deliver a public message to the nation of Israel (Pentecost, BKC, 1:1323). - C. The date of Daniel has been debated more than any biblical book (cf. "Date" above). - D. Daniel and Ezra are the only biblical works penned in two languages: Hebrew (cf. Dan 1:1-2:4a; 8:1-12:13) and Aramaic (2:4b-7:28). - E. Daniel is one of two OT books that were recorded outside of Israel.
+The other is Ezekiel. - F. While both Job and Daniel teach on God's sovereignty, Job emphasizes God's sovereignty over individuals, whereas Daniel sees God's rule over the nations. - G. Daniel records more about the "times of the Gentiles" than any book in Scripture (see p.
 548).
-Jesus called this time period the "times of the Gentiles" in His Olivet Discourse (Luke 21:24): - 1.
-Beginning: The "times of the Gentiles" refers to that period in Israel's history when the nation is ruled and disciplined by Gentile powers rather than exercising its own self-rule.
+Jesus called this period the "times of the Gentiles" in His Olivet Discourse (Luke 21:24): - 1.
+Beginning: The "times of the Gentiles" refers to that period in Israel's history when the nation is ruled and disciplined by Gentile powers rather than exercising its self-rule.
 This began in 605 BC when Nebuchadnezzar invaded Judah the first of six times, deported some of its citizens (e.g., Daniel), and brought the nation under his control through puppet kings.
 Daniel admits that Nebuchadnezzar began this era in his prophecy in chapter 2 through the image of many materials and in chapter 4 in the vision of Nebuchadnezzar as a large tree cut down. - 2.
-Continuation: Chapters 2 and 7 provide the broad scope of this time period in a prophetic history of four nations: Babylon, Medo-Persia, Greece, and Rome.
-While each of these nations defeated the former in the succession of intertestamental kingdoms, none of them will be finally defeated in their ultimate sense until the establishment of the kingdom of Messiah.
-This finds support in the fact that the various layers of material in the image (Dan 2) lay upon one another without replacing the former, and the entire image will be destroyed simultaneously by the "Rock" (Christ, 2:44).
-Similarly, the beasts of chapter 7 are not specifically declared defeated until they all die at once (7:17-18, 27).
-History bears this out in that each of these kingdoms is now operative in some sense: Babylon (mystery religions, included in many elements of Catholicism), Medo-Persia (systems of government), Greece (sports, art, literature, sciences), and Rome (also art, literature, etc.).
+Continuation: Chapters 2 and 7 provide a broad scope of this period in a prophetic history of four nations: Babylon, Medo-Persia, Greece, and Rome.
+While each of these nations defeated the former in the succession of intertestamental kingdoms, none of them will be finally defeated in their ultimate sense until the establishment of the kingdom of the Messiah.
+This finds support in the fact that the various layers of material in the image (Dan 2) lie upon one another without replacing the former.
+Also, the entire image will be destroyed simultaneously by the "Rock" (Christ, 2:44).
+Similarly, the beasts of chapter 7 are not explicitly declared defeated until they all die at once (7:17-18, 27).
+History bears this out, as each of these kingdoms is still operative in some sense: Babylon (mystery religions, with many elements incorporated into Catholicism), Medo-Persia (systems of government), Greece (influencing sports, art, literature, government, and the sciences), and Rome (also influencing art, literature, government, etc.).